IIITV-5G-and-Edge-Computing-Activity/UE-Ran-Simulator/README.md

 ## Working

-The working for the project can be seen in this video https://youtu.be/SOSe81rA0B0
+The working of the project can be seen in this video

+https://youtu.be/SOSe81rA0B0

 # References